SerpentBit/ovl/README.md

  a vision pipeline using the `Vision` object

-A pipeline that detects 1 yellow circle:
+A pipeline that detects a yellow circle:
 ```
 import ovl